 Training goals

-Training goals are essential information that must be put down before you continue for two reasons: a) you’ll get a clear picture of what you’re trying to reach and b) they serve as a baseline that will be used to measure the results of the program after it has been launched.
+Training goals are essential information that must be put down before you continue developing learning programs for two reasons: a) you’ll get a clear picture of what you’re trying to reach and b) they serve as a baseline that will be used as success metrics for the program after it has been launched.

 Training goals should be specific and measurable, and it’s always better to use action verbs.
 For example: